ita-social-projects/Space2Study-Client-mvp/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/ita-social-projects/Space2Study-Client-mvp.git`
+- Clone this repo to your local machine

 ### Setup